-Bill who trains with British team dressage rider Gareth Hughes and Ros Morgan is a BE accredited trainer.
+Bill who trains with Gareth Hughes and Ros Morgan. is a BE accredited trainer.
 He met his wife Jenny, a self-employed strategy consultant, in 2001.
-The pair runs a 15 horse competition yard and has 11-year-old twins, Joshua and Ursula.
+The pair runs a 15 horse competition yard and has 12-year-old twins, Joshua and Ursula.
 Last year Joshua competed in his first season affiliated to BE while Ursula competes in international vaulting.

 16.0hh , bay , gelding